FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 ## Introduction

+The CLI southbound plugin enables the FRINX Opendaylight distribution to communicate with CLI devices that do not speak NETCONF or any other programmatic API.
+The CLI service module uses YANG models and implements a translation logic to send and receive structured data to and from CLI devices.
+This allows applications to use a service model or unified device model to communicate with a broad range of network platforms and SW revisions from different vendors.

-The CLI southbound plugin enables the FRINX Opendaylight distribution to manage devices over a CLI.
-Much like the netconf southbound plugin, it enables fully model-driven, transactional device management for internal and external OpenDaylight applications.
-In fact, the applications are completely unaware of underlying transport and can manage devices over the CLI in the same exact way as devices over netconf.
+Much like the NETCONF southbound plugin, the CLI southbound plugin enables fully model-driven, transactional device management for internal and external OpenDaylight applications.
+In fact, the applications are completely unaware of underlying transport and can manage devices over the CLI plugin in the same exact way as over NETCONF.

 ![CLI southbound plugin][2]